 Yet one more cow with the Schuppe leg style – in this case, it bears a lot of what I believe to be

-pseudo-marks, none of which I’ve been able to identify.
+pseudo-marks, none of which I’ve been able to identify, although it ws sold as 'Netherlands'.
 Per usual any help would be greatly

 Finally for Schuppe-style (sort of - doesn't look like that to me but that's what the maker calls it)), here’s Pete Acquisto’s (of Acquisto Silver of Albuquerque, NM, www.acquistosilver.com)

 version.
 I debated whether to put this here or with the other miniatures, but since it’s his

 interpretation of a Schuppe (at 1/12 scale of course, as are his other silver pieces) I figured it

 belonged here.
 But then I decided that since it’s so tiny, it might as well be in both spots.

 No, this one isn’t a Schuppe copy, but I decided to put it here (as well as on the miniatures page)

 because it was attributed by the seller to Acquisto, and it came to her with a lot of other old